mantidproject/documents/Design/Imaging_IMAT/Workspace_type_for_stacks_of_images.md

-- API::MDGeometry (which uses IMDDimension): the IMDDimensions related functionality is relevant, but this class also has (Q) transformations and origin coordinates related stuff that does not seem to make sense for SOI.
+- API::MDGeometry (which uses IMDDimension): the IMDDimensions related functionality is relevant, but this class also has (Q) transformations and origin coordinates related stuff that does not seem to make sense for MDImageWorkspace in general.
 It may make sense to define a MDGeometryBase class (where I'd like to find a more specific name for *Base*) which would have roughly the first few methods of MDGeometry, excluding aspects like "Q", and would become its base/parent class.

 ## Approach 1: try to get as much as possible from traditional (I)MD classes